Linux gaming rising

 Kerbal Space Program

 Build your own spaceships and fly them to the stars without having them explode or crash and kill the crew.
 It’s easier than it sounds in this amazing—and amazingly tough—physics-based game.
-Once you’ve got the takeoff under your belt, Kerbal Space Program ($40 on Green Man Gaming) lets you build spacestations, massive spaceships, and planetary bases in three different game modes.
+Once you’ve got the takeoff under your belt, Kerbal Space Program ($40 on Humble) lets you build spacestations, massive spaceships, and planetary bases in three different game modes.
 On top of the Linux support, this game's mod friendly, and it earned PCWorld's first perfect review rating in years (though SOMA and Witcher 3 earned similar reviews shortly thereafter).